4 If your relative owns their home

-- If your relative owns a property jointly with their partner who is still living there, the property will be disregarded (see ‘Property Disregard Agreement’ below).
+- they own a property jointly with their partner who is still living there (but see also 12-week property disregard)

-- Your relative’s property will also be excluded from assessment if they have a close relative living in the home who is either incapacitated (they receive or would qualify for a disability benefit); a child they are responsible for under the age of 18; or aged 60 or over.
+- they have a close relative living in the home who is either incapacitated (they receive or would qualify for a disability benefit); aged 60 or over; or a child they are responsible for under the age of 18.

 The local authority has discretion to ignore the property in special circumstances, such as if it is the only home of your relative’s long-time carer.

 Deferred payment agreement or deferred payment scheme

-If your relative doesn’t have enough money to pay their fees and is finding it difficult to sell their home, or doesn’t want to sell it straightaway, they can request a long-term loan known as a ‘deferred payment scheme’ or 'deferred payment agreement' (Northern Ireland excepted).
+If your relative doesn’t have enough money to pay their fees and is finding it difficult to sell their home, or doesn't wish to sell their home, they can request a long-term loan known as a ‘deferred payment scheme’ or 'deferred payment agreement' (Northern Ireland excepted).

 This means that the council will pay your relative’s residential care costs and secure the loan against your relative's property, until he or she passes away or the property is sold.
 At this point the loan will be repaid to the council.
-This will all be outlined in an agreement with the council, that will need to be signed by your relative.
+This will all be outlined in an agreement with the council, which will need to be signed by your relative.

 Since 1 April 2015, changes in the Care Act mean that all councils in England are required to offer deferred payments to people who meet the following criteria: